Source code for aiotools.fork

 # it will say errno.ENOSYS or errno.EPERM

-[docs]class AbstractChildProcess(metaclass=ABCMeta): """ The abstract interface to control and monitor a forked child process. """
+[docs] class AbstractChildProcess(metaclass=ABCMeta): """ The abstract interface to control and monitor a forked child process. """ @property @abstractmethod def pid(self) -> int: """ The process ID of the child process. """ raise NotImplementedError

 [docs] @abstractmethod def send_signal(self, signum: int) -> None: """ Send a UNIX signal to the child process.
 If the child process is already terminated, it will log a warning message and return. """ raise NotImplementedError